Thank you to everyone who attended The Association of Union Constructors (TAUC) first annual Industrial Grade Innovation Conference and Expo!

 Where you can experience construction technology and innovation

-The Industrial Grade Innovation Conference and Expo (IGI) is a brand-new event that gives technology firms and innovation entrepreneurs an unprecedented opportunity: to introduce their products and services to senior executives in the industrial construction industry, one of the fastest growing sectors of the U.S. economy.
+The Industrial Grade Innovation Conference and Expo (IGI) is an event that gives technology firms and innovation entrepreneurs an unprecedented opportunity: to introduce their products and services to senior executives in the industrial construction and maintenance industry, one of the fastest growing sectors of the U.S. economy.

 Thanks to a booming economy, an aging workforce and the ongoing American energy renaissance, demand for industrial construction services is skyrocketing.
 Sounds good but...